Types of medication

 What do the drugs you were prescribed do?

 The number one goal after a heart attack is to prevent another one.
 If the pump function of the heart is reduced after a heart attack, the second goal is to improve it.
 The key to success is strict control of risk factors, including blood pressure, cholesterol, diabetes, smoking and other lifestyle behaviours.
-Drug treatment is one of the cornerstones to achieving risk factor control.
+Drug treatment is one of the cornerstones of effective risk factor management as well as preventing new heart attacks.

 Blood thinners